-In this article, we have explained multicast in computer networks, along with its benefits and the various technologies behind it.
-This article provides a technical overview of multicasting and its application in computer networking.
+In this article, we have explained multicasting, along with its benefits and the various technologies behind it.
+We have also provided a technical overview of multicasting and its application in computer networking.

 Furthermore, our Networking training courses can help you learn the practical implementations of Multicast on real networking devices.